Zhoues/RoboRefer/README.md

 ## 📑 Citation

-If you find RoboRefer, RefSpatial and RefeSpatial-Bench useful for your research and applications, please cite using this BibTeX:
+If you find RoboRefer, RefSpatial, and RefeSpatial-Bench useful for your research, please cite using this BibTeX:
 ```
 TODO
 ```